fglo/idk/README.md

 - arithmetic operators: `+`, `-`, `*`, `/`
 - comparison operators: `=`, `>`, `<`, `>=`, `<=`
 - logical operators: `not`, `and`, `or`, `xor`
+- range operator: `..`
+- array `in` operator
 - printing
 - conditional statements: `if`, `if-else`, `if-else-if`
 - comments
+- for loops

 #TODO (must-have):
 - parentheses in operations
-- local variables (better scopes)
-- loops
+- loops: while and for with variable
 - strings (arrays?)
 - procedures
 - functions
 - structs
 - tokenization not only with spaces but also with operators
+- better variables, statically typed

 #TODO (maybe):
+- mutable/immutable variable modifiers
 - ternary operators or oneline if expressions: `i := 1 < 2 ? true : false` or `i := if 1 < 2 then true else false`
 - python-like comprehensions (generators)
 - lambdas